davychxn/circlespacking/README.md

 Self-invented algorithm to pack equal-circles one by one.

-Used to add new circles to existing placed circles
+Used to add new circles to existing placed circles.

-For instance to add new models to a scene already having other models
+For instance to add new models to a scene already having other models.

 Used QT QVector2D libraries to do 3D/2D math.

-#Usage:
+# Usage:

 ```cpp